 Finances and elections are intrinsically intertwined; indeed, the value of the pound can often be directly related to the potential election winners in the United Kingdom.
-Although we do not have any particular persuasion here at United Kingdom Loans, we do keep an eye on the polls that are precursors to the election, as whoever takes the seat as the Government in December 2019 will have significant influence over the state of the finances within the UK into 2020 and beyond.
+Although we do not have any particular persuasion here at United Kingdom Loans, we do keep an eye on the polls that are precursors to the election, as whoever takes the seat of the Government in December 2019 will have significant influence over the state of the finances within the UK into 2020 and beyond.

 Labour Party and Finances